felixlopz/hubrise-test-task/content/apps/upxp/en/overview.md

 ## Description

 UPXP offers an innovative loyalty solution based on cryptocurrency.
-UPXP rewards customers who order and book on their restaurant's website by paying them UPXP cryptocurrency, which can be used in other businesses.
+UPXP rewards customers who order and book directly from partner restaurant websites in UPXP cryptocurrency, which can be used across the UPXP ecosystem.

-UPXP is the first cryptocurrency entirely dedicated to restaurateurs.
-It is a community project, whose mission is to reward customers rather than banks and intermediaries.
+UPXP is the first cryptocurrency dedicated to restaurateurs and hoteliers, it is a community project, whose mission is to reward customers rather than intermediary applications.
+UPXP connects its users directly with points of sale without commission.

 ## Integration Features